nursahketene/coding101/DayOne/DayOneScript.md

 ```

-Ok so we have a heading and a paragraph lets add an image
+Ok so we have a heading and a paragraph let's add an image

 ```
 <img src="https://talented.fi/wp-content/uploads/2019/08/nur.jpg" alt="Nurs image">